carissalow/rapids/docs/usage/snakemake_docs.rst

     │                         `1.0-jqp-initial-data-exploration`.
     │
     ├── packrat            <- Installed R dependences.
-(Packrat is a dependency management system for R) ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+(Packrat is a dependency management system for R) │                         (Depreciated - replaced by renv)
+    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
+    ├── renv.lock          <- List of R packages and dependences for that are installed for the pipeline.
+    │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting.
     │
     ├── rules
     │   ├── features       <- Rules to process the feature data pulled in to pipeline.
+    │   ├── models         <- Rules for building models.
+    │   ├── mystudy        <- Rules added by you that are specifically tailored to your project/study.
     │   ├── packrat        <- Rules for setting up packrat.
-    │   ├── preprocessing  <- Preprocessing rules to clean data before processing.
+(Depreciated replaced by renv) │   ├── preprocessing  <- Preprocessing rules to clean data before processing.
-    │   ├── analysis       <- Analytic rules that are applied to the data.
+    │   ├── renv           <- Rules for setting up renv and R packages.
     │   └── reports        <- Snakefile used to produce reports.
     │
     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported